mattcarlotta/snackables/README.md

 ## Parse Method

-If you wish to manually parse Envs, then parse will read a string or Buffer and parse their contents.
+If you wish to manually parse Envs, then you can utilize `parse` to read a string or Buffer and parse their contents.

 ### Parse Argument Options

 parse accepts two arguments in the following order:
 ```
 src: string | Buffer,
-override: string | boolean
+override: boolean | string
 ```

 #### Parse src